Mebrie-Awoke/ethioGuide-App/README.md

 ## Ethiopia
-the first Ethiopia application to know what is ethiopia
+the first Ethiopia application to know what

 ### Get started